-As in any information-retrieval task, when increasing recall one has to pay the price of reduced precision (see Section 5).
+As in any information retrieval task, when increasing recall one has to pay the price of reduced precision (see Section 5).
 Parameterized string matching not only detects more duplication than simple string matching, but it also produces more false positives.

 3.3.
-Effective line comparison
+Effective Line Comparison

-Once we eliminate noise and normalize the code, effective files are compared with each other lineby-line.
+Once we eliminate noise and normalize the code, effective files are compared to each other line-by-line.
 The naive comparison algorithm is $O(n^2)$, but this is easily improved by hashing lines into B buckets, and then comparing only lines in the same bucket [7].

 Lines are compared for exact string matches.
-The result of the comparison is a matrix of hits and misses that can be visualized as a dotplot [8,17,18].
+The result of the comparison is a matrix of hits and misses that can be visualized as a dotplot [17, 18, 8].

 Exact clones are not the norm.
 Instead, code is more typically duplicated and then modified in various ways.
-Figure 3 graphically illustrates some typical duplication scenarios: (a) pure duplication results in unbroken diagonals; (b) modified lines appear as holes in the diagonals; (c) deletions and inserts result in broken, displaced diagonals; and (d) case statements and other repetitive structures yield grid-like, rectangular blocks.
+Figure 3 graphically illustrates some typical duplication scenarios: (a) pure duplication results in unbroken diagonals, (b) modified lines appear as holes in the diagonals, (c) deletions and inserts result in broken, displaced diagonals, and (d) case statements and other repetitive structures yield grid-like, rectangular blocks.